mmattyV/jkwon-chinese-ethics-project/GETTING_STARTED.md

 # 🚀 Getting Started

-Welcome!
-Your Reddit Clone is ready to run.
+Welcome to **PhiloFeed**!
+Your thoughtful community platform is ready to run.
 Follow these steps to get started.

 ## Quick Start (5 minutes)